 The lockdown lasted for nearly a half hour until Secret Service deemed the threat cleared.

-The incident came in the aftermath of the Navy Yard shooting in which a former Naval reservist Aaron Alexis killed 12 people before being killed in shotout with cops.
-Before the White House scare the Senate was locked down as a precaution and the Washington Nationals baseball game was postponed.
+The incident came in the aftermath of the Navy Yard shooting in which a former Navy reservist Aaron Alexis killed 12 people before being killed in a shootout with cops.
+Before the White House scare, the Senate was locked down as a precaution and the Washington Nationals baseball game was postponed.